keaan95/oncowiki/README.md

 OncoWiki is a cancer drug pathway simulator using gene-expression based data and gene ontological analysis

 This is the first build of OncoWiki by Keaan Amin.
-This was completed in 2016 as his final year Undergradaute BSc (Hons) Biomedical Science at Plymouth University thesis.
+This was completed in 2016 as his final year Undergraduate BSc (Hons) Biomedical Science at Plymouth University thesis.

 This is currently accessible [here](http://www.keaan.co.uk/oncowiki/).
 Password is `psq`